-These course descriptions are to provide basic information about the courses.
-Actual course content and format may be modified to meet students' specific needs.
+These descriptions provide basic information about the courses.
+Actual course content and format are updated regularly and may also be modified to meet students' specific needs.
 MSCI 691 to MSCI 696 are cross-listed courses taught by staff of the College of William and Mary's School of Law on the Williamsburg campus.
 Students wishing to take any of these courses must contact the School of Law instructor to gain permission.